Blog/ Introduction to Low Latency Streaming with HLS

 The HLS ingest is usually replaced by RTMP ingest, which enjoys wide support for encoders/services and has proved to be a cost-effective solution.
 The stream ingested with RTMP is then transcoded to support HLS with the help of a media server before serving the content.
 Even though there have been experiments with other protocols such as WebRTC, SRT for the ingest part, RTMP remains the most popular option.

 It was in 2016 that Twitter’s Periscope engineering team made some major changes to their implementation in order to achieve low latency with HLS.
-This proprietary version of HLS, often referred to as LHLS, offered latency of 2 to 5 seconds.
+This proprietary version of HLS often referred to as LHLS, offered a latency of 2 to 5 seconds.

 The video segments are further divided into parts (similar to chunks used in CMAF).
-These parts are just “smaller segments” with a definite duration - represented with
+These parts are just “smaller segments” with a definite duration - represented by the

 EXT-X-PART tag in the media playlist.